rvilca/rvilca.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Current Projects
+HLA

+Mask

+3D Bioprinter

+### Past Projects
+[Arduino Controlled Fan:](https://github.com/rvilca/Arduino-Controlled-Fan) I created an Arduino controlled fan whose speed can be either controlled by a potentiometer or by the current temperature.
+A remote control is used to switch between the two modes.
+A LCD screen shows the temperature being read in Fahrenheit and what mode the fan is currently in. [**Here**](https://raw.githubusercontent.com/rvilca/Arduino-Controlled-Fan/main/Edit%205%20459%20with%20newest%20code.png) is how it looks like and here are [**1**](https://drive.google.com/file/d/1gk494CJtEBQObdrArnRuGBvn9tSPHHUs/view?usp=sharing) and [**2**](https://drive.google.com/file/d/1i_PO3feknaX6hNtdP3vwDD8R1s_I9jNk/view?usp=sharing) videos of it in action.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for